NataliaLamberova/NataliaLamberova.github.io/_pages/cv.md

 **University of California, Los Angeles**, ***Anderson Business School***

-\hskip 1cm Technology Analytics, with Prof. Keith Chen
+Technology Analytics, with Prof. Keith Chen

 **University of California, Los Angeles**, ***Department of Political Science***

-\hskip 1cm Politics and Government of Post-Communist Russia, with Prof. Daniel Treisman
+Politics and Government of Post-Communist Russia, with Prof. Daniel Treisman

-\hskip 1cm Politics and Strategy with Prof. Barry O'Neil and Prof. Kathleen Bawn
+Politics and Strategy with Prof. Barry O'Neil and Prof. Kathleen Bawn

-\hskip 1cm Experiments and Research Design with Prof. Graeme Blair
+Experiments and Research Design with Prof. Graeme Blair

-\hskip 1cm Peace and War, with Prof. Daborah Larson
+Peace and War, with Prof. Daborah Larson

-\hskip 1cm World Politics, with Prof. Leslie Johns
+World Politics, with Prof. Leslie Johns

 **University of Maryland**, ***Department of Economics***

-\hskip 1cm Principles of Micro-Economics, with Prof. John Straub
+Principles of Micro-Economics, with Prof. John Straub

-\hskip 1cm Principles of Micro-Economics, with Prof. Naveen Sarna
+Principles of Micro-Economics, with Prof. Naveen Sarna

-\hskip 1cm Intermediate Macroeconomic Theory and Policy, with Prof.
+Intermediate Macroeconomic Theory and Policy, with Prof.
 John Neri

 # SERVICE

 **Methods Workshops at Economics Department, Kazan National Research Technological University**:

-Causal Inference Workshop \hfill 2019
+Causal Inference Workshop  2019
-R Workshop  \hfill 2018, 2019
+R Workshop  2018, 2019
-Game Theory Workshop \hfill 2018
+Game Theory Workshop  2018

 **Manuscript Referee**: PLOS ONE, Journal of Economic Behavior and Organization, American Political Science Review